 Sales is a highly competitive field.
 Whether you’re a newbie with limited sales experience, or you’ve been in the game for a while, there is little time for a learning curve, and there is always someone trying to knock the top salesperson off the throne.
 The good news about sales is that it can be financially rewarding, the barriers to entry are low; and things like, age, gender, and experience level don’t have to be significant obstacles unless you make them one.
 So, here is a list of 5 ways to navigate around the competition and compete with the big fish.

-Connect Directly Time is money is an understatement, especially in sales.
-Cut through the chase and try your best to deal with the decision makers from the start.
+Time is money is an understatement, especially in sales.
+Cut through the chase and try your best to deal with the decision-makers from the start.
 Yes, it can be easier said than done, but with the right game plan in order, it’s not impossible.
-Study the company and learn the order of authority.
+Study the company and learn the order of an authority.
 There’s no sense in spending time crafting emails and reciting your impressive pitch to the wrong people.
 The whole point of connecting is to make business and close deals.

-Leverage Referrals Often the solution to a challenge is right in our face.
+Often the solution to a challenge is right in our face.
 Tap into your networking referrals.
 Social networks make networking much more comfortable; it’s a click away.
 Take advantage of the online groups that are available.
 Actively pursue engaging and connecting within your current network.
 After all, networking has a domino effect, and if your contact doesn’t need your service or product, they probably know someone who does.
 It’s easier to do business with someone you know or someone with whom you have a mutual relationship.
-Referrals provide leverage, make nurturing your referrals part of your arsenal.
+Referrals provide leverage, make nurturing part of the referral of your arsenal.